top of page

 Who can benefit from a home sleep study?

-Our sleep studies are useful in identifying and ruling out various sleep disorders.
-Sleep studies are also valuable in psychology, in which they provide insight into brain activity and the other physiological factors of both sleep disorders and normal sleep.
-This has allowed further research to be done on the relationship between sleep and behavioral and psychological factors.
+Our sleep studies help identify and rule out various sleep disorders.
+Sleep studies are also valuable in psychology, providing insight into brain activity and the other physiological factors of sleep disorders and normal sleep.
+This has allowed further research on the relationship between sleep and behavioral and psychological factors.
 Our sleep studies can help determine the following:

 • Sleep apnea or another sleep-related breathing disorder.
 In this condition, your breathing repeatedly stops and starts during sleep.